filamentphp/filament/packages/forms/docs/03-fields/12-repeater.md

 If you don't already have an `OrderProduct` pivot model, you should create that, with inverse relationships to `Order` and `Product`:

+> Important!
+Each of your pivot models must have an ID in the database table.

 ```php
 use Illuminate\Database\Eloquent\Relations\BelongsTo;
 use Illuminate\Database\Eloquent\Relations\Pivot;